Viglino/ol-ext/DEVELOPING.md

 ### Naming convention

-To ensure the correct translation beetween the modules and the distribution on ol classes, we use the following naming convention.
+To ensure the correct translation between the modules and the distribution on ol classes, we use the following naming convention.

 In Openlayers classes just replace the `point` by a `underscore`.
 - Thus the `ol.layer.Vector` class must be imported as `ol_layer_Vector`.